 If you’re a family then you can get a discount when booking online – it will automatically calculate it for you.
 I have added sample prices above but it depends on how many children and adults.
 There’s a discount for up to 2 adults and 4 children.

 If you think you will be able to return and want free readmission then you can get your entry ticket treated as a donation to the palace and your ticket will be stamped allowing a years worth of free admission.

 Best place to get tickets

-Tickets are available at the palace itself and if you’re travelling out of season like I was doing you may find that it’s fine to just purchase at the time.
-If you’re travelling in high season you might like to book ahead.
-You can book tickets for the Palace here and for the Queen’s Gallery here.
+Tickets are available at the palace itself and if you’re travelling out of season like I was doing you may find that it’s fine to just purchase at the time although be aware that it’s slightly more expensive doing it this way.

 If you’re planning on visiting Edinburgh Castle, Royal Yacht Brittania and the Palace plus want to do a hop on hop off bus tour as well then it might be worth checking this all in one ticket.